Echeveria setosa [ech-eh-VER-ee-a set-OH-suh] is one of many succulent plants in the genus Echeveria.

-These slow growing plants grow up to 4″ inches tall and with rosettes spreading as much as 12″ inches.
+The Mexican fire cracker Echeveria are slow-growing plants reaching up to 4″ inches tall with rosettes spreading as much as 12″ inches wide.

 Flowering & Fragrance

-The flowers, red with yellow tips, grow in clusters at the end of foot-long stalks.
+The urn-shaped red flowers with yellow tips, grow in clusters at the end of foot-long stalks.
 The fragrant blossoms are attractive to hummingbirds.

 Light & Temperature